Eterea/blender/docs/tips.md

 Menu Select > Select Loops > **Edge Loops** (available on QuickMenu)

----
+### Switch Objects in Edit Mode

-**Quickly Switch Between Different Objects in Edit, Sculpt, Weight or Draw Mode**
+For quickly Switch Between Different Objects in Edit but also in Sculpt, Weight or Draw Mode:

 Just place you mouse over the other object and press **Alt-Q**

----
+### Use always Bevel Modifier with Weight Limit Method

-**Use always Bevel Modifier with WEIGHT Limit Method, much better than default “Angle”.**
+This is much better than default “Angle”.

 Remember to group all edges with same Edge Bevel Value under a common Selection Set, using YT-Tools Selection Sets